COACHING & RESOURCES

 https://www.randwicknetball.com.au/wp-content/uploads/2023/04/RNA-NSG-2022-9-YEARS.pdf

 See the links below for some training activities you can do at home or at the courts.
-Remember to always warm up, stretch, and be aware of your surroundings.
+Always warm up, stretch, and be aware of your surroundings.

 Warm Up